Type 59 pistol

 The Type 59 (59式手槍 (59式手枪)) is the Chinese copy of the Soviet Makarov pistol.
-It's also known as the "Red Star" pistol (Traditional Chinese: 紅星手槍, Simplified Chinese: 紅星手枪).
+It's also known as the "Red Star" pistol (Traditional Chinese: 紅星手槍, Simplified Chinese: 红星手枪).

 History

-The Marakov was adopted as the replacement of the Type 52, the copy of the East German P1001 pistol, itself a copy of the Walther PP.
+The Marakov was adopted as the replacement of the Type 52, the copy of the East German P1001 pistol, itself a copy of the Walther PP; as well as partial replacement of the Type 51 and Type 54, copies of the Tokarev TT-33.

 The Type 59 was first produced at Factory 626 in Bei'an, Heilongjiang Province with trials conducted.
 The quality of the later copies, however, are poor as Soviet technicians were withdrawn from China during the Sino-Soviet split.

 Operational Use

-The Type 59 was used as one of the standard sidearms used by the People’s Liberation Army, alongside the Type 54, Type 64 and Type 77.
+The Type 59 was used as one of the standard sidearms in the People’s Liberation Army, alongside the Type 51 and Type 54.
 They were used in the Vietnam War.

-Though the QSZ-92 (Type 92) has supplemented the Type 54 in the Army, the weapon is still in service in some of the Chinese armed forces (such as the People's Armed Police and some People's Liberation Army troops).
+Though the QSZ-92 (Type 92) has supplemented the Type 59 in the army, the weapon is still in service in some of the Chinese armed forces (such as the People's Armed Police and some People's Liberation Army troops).

 Design

 Type 59 pistols come with minor cosmetic differences (i.e. the width of the slide's sight rail and configuration of the safety lever).

-The military version was produced from 1959 to 1960 in Factory 626, and featured a characteristic shield embossed with 5 stars on the grip shell.
-They have 10 grasping serrations on the left side of the slide and 17 serrations on the right side, unlike the Russian versions that have 13 slide serrations on both sides.
+The military version was produced from 1959 to 1963 in Factory 626, and featured a characteristic shield embossed with 5 stars on the grip shell.
+They have 10 grasping serrations on the left side of the slide and 17 serrations on the right side, the same as the early Russian versions (The late versions have 13 slide serrations on both sides).

 Some Type 59s with "八一" (lit.
 'August 1st') engravings are made as gifts.

-The Makarov pistol used by General Xu Shiyou.
+The Makarov pistol used by Colonel General Xu Shiyou.